Evacuation Of US Passengers From Quarantined Ship Begins: AFP - UrduPoint

 Yokohama, Japan, (UrduPoint / Pakistan Point News - 16th Feb, 2020 ) :American passengers began evacuating a cruise ship quarantined off Japan early on Monday morning, boarding around a dozen buses at a port in Yokohama.

-An AFP reporter saw buses in a convoy starting to move away from the boat, though they did not immediately depart the port.
+An AFP reporter saw buses in a convoy starting to move away from the Diamond Princess, though they did not immediately depart the port.

 An American passenger, Sarah Arana, confirmed to AFP she had boarded a bus and was expecting to take one of two charter flights leaving to the United States.